The Nottawasaga Valley Conservation Authority

 • GPS: X-555074, Y-4921761

-• DIRECTIONS: From Collingwood, travel west on Sixth Street to Osler Bluffs Road/County Road 34.
+• Directions: From Collingwood, travel west on Sixth Street to Osler Bluffs Road/County Road 34.
 Turn left and travel south to Grey Road 19.
 Turn right and follow Grey Road 19 to the 2nd Line.
-Turn left and follow the 2nd Line for approximately half a kilometre, at the base of the hill of the escarpment.
-The parking lot is on the left.
+Turn left and follow the 2nd Line for approximately one kilometre.
+Turn left to the entranceway on your left.

 Parking Fees